CAE Reading and Use of English Practice Test 10 Printable and PDF version

 20 numerous/innumerable.
 The context implies that many studies confirmed the idea that dancing is good for your mood and happiness in general.
 Note that ‘many’ is incorrect as it is not directly a word-form of ‘number’.
 ‘Innumerable’ doesn’t fit either because it doesn’t sound scientific, and the whole text is exactly that.

 21 effective.
-Note that ‘efficient’ isn’t right as this word means ‘performing at best possible way with the least amount of energy consumed’ and dancing definitely takes more energy in comparison with mimic or gesticulating, the more-widely accepted forms of non-verbal communication.
+Note that ‘efficient’ isn’t right, as this word means ‘performing at the best possible way with the least amount of energy consumed’ and dancing definitely takes more energy in comparison with mimicking or gesticulating, the more widely accepted forms of non-verbal communication.

 22 depression.
 The word ‘cure’ is a cue to the negative meaning of the word, most likely some sort of illness or state.